Masoud Jafari Jozani: Eye of the Hurricane (1989)

 His next movie was Eye of the Hurricane, which had a larger production than The Stone Lion.
-It was again a compelling story about the presence of foreigners in Iran during World War II.
+It was again a documentary story about the presence of foreigners in Iran during World War II.

 Maturity (1999)

 After the cultural developments of 1992–2002, he attended to the youth's problems by making the film Maturity and received awards in the 18th Fajr International Film Festival.

 2002–2012: Filmmaking the expensive TV series in the history of Iran

 In the Wind's Eye (2008)

 He spent most of the 2002–2012 writing and directing the TV series In the Wind's Eye (a 44 piece TV series of 50 minutes each) shown on IRIB TV1, which was a must-see program on TV and told the story of Iran from the Mirza Kuchik Khan's uprising to the Iran–Iraq War.
 The script was written in two years by Masoud Jafari Jozani.

 This historical TV series In the Wind's Eye was telling three historical periods: the first was the end of the Qajar Iran and beginning of the Pahlavi dynasty, the second was World War II and a special time after the revolution which was after the Battle of Khorramshahr.
 Making this series with 480 locations in over 10 other cities and provinces was one of the biggest television productions.